marklchaves/caughtmyeye/README.md

 [Gist of modified portfolio-masonry.js to fix window resize issues.](https://gist.github.com/marklchaves/bbd7f88032c67582774fe4f6343f6ff4)

 I was pleased with the result.
-So much so, I recently decided to ditch my WordPress site of less than a year old.
+So much so, I decided to ditch my WordPress site of less than a year old.
 I was on format.com for many years before WordPress.
-I switched to WordPress because I wanted to (re) start web development on my own projects instead of others all the time (I've been a freelance web dev since 2015 and originally a software engineer/manager).
+I switched to Jekyll because I wanted to (re) start web development on my own projects instead of others all the time (I've been a freelance web dev since 2015 and originally a software engineer/manager).
 You can read more about my motivations to switch in [my write-up comparing CloudCannon with WordPress](https://medium.com/@marklchaves/cloudcannon-versus-wordpress-e0ff63fdb4c0).

 ---